 As a result, employees trained to handle post-purchase issues were also forced to handle sales inquiries.
 The new direct messaging strategy lacked some refinement.

-Today, two-way SMS thrives with the help of sales-based direct messaging and two-way text platforms like Emotive.
+Today, two-way SMS texting thrives with the help of sales-based direct messaging and a two-way text platform like Emotive.

 Let's take a look at an example (Glossier) of how sales-based, two-way messaging can work.